 Trump keeps flirting with the idea of a third term.
 That would be unconstitutional

-Flying on Air Force One somewhere between Japan and South Korea, President Trump appeared to finally acknowledge a third term isn't in the cards.
+Flying on Air Force One somewhere between Japan and South Korea, President Trump, after repeatedly teasing it, appeared to finally acknowledge a third term isn't in the cards.

 "I have my highest poll numbers that I've ever had," Trump said wistfully.
 "And you know, based on what I read, I guess I'm not allowed to run.
 So we'll see what happens."